jondisla/final-project/devel/README.md

 2. Run the program
 3. Very simple, you don't need any extras
 4. Follow the prompts on the screen
+5. Copy and paste the answers to share with friends

 Thanks for trying my personality test.